A Physics inspired Functional Operator for Model Uncertainty Quantification in the RKHS: Perturbation Theory

-Here the subscript 0 denotes the quantities to be associated with an unperturbed system.
 Let $H_p$ be a Hamiltonian representing a weak physical disturbance and let $\lambda$ be a dimensionless parameter ranging between 0 (no perturbation) and 1 (full perturbation) so that the difference between $H$ and $H_0$ is merely seen as perturbation on $H_0$ by $\lambda H_p$.
 This leads to an expression of $H$ as a perturbed Hamiltonian given by $H = H_0 + \lambda H_p$.
-We therefore require to find approximate solutions to the following Schr\"odinger's equation of the perturbed Hamiltonian by finding approximate expressions for wavefunction $\psi$ and energy $E$:
+One therefore requires to find approximate solutions to the following Schr\"odinger's equation of the perturbed Hamiltonian (in order to solve $H$):

 Assuming $\lambda$ to be sufficiently weak, one can express $E$ and $\psi$ in terms of a power series starting from the unperturbed quantities leading to the following approximate solutions: